Office Open XML: Criticism

 The Document Foundation, creators of LibreOffice and promoters of the OpenDocument format (ODF), has argued that OOXML is excessively complex and unnecessarily convoluted.
 According to the foundation, this discourages interoperability and contributes to user dependence on Microsoft software.
 In a comparative analysis, they reported that OOXML files were many times longer and more intricate than ODF files containing the same text, describing the additional verbosity and structural elements as a "maze" of tags and metadata that complicates non-Microsoft implementations.

+Since March 2026 the German government mandates ODF and PDF/UA as file formats for documents in Deutschland-Stack, phasing out OOXML from all levels of government.